 National Rallies have been traditionally held over the Christmas New Year period but the rules have now been relaxed so that the organising State can set the dates according to the most suitable period for such a major event.
-Notice that the 15th and 16th National Rallies have set September as the most suitable time to hold the event.
+Notice that recent National Rallies have set September/October as the most suitable time to hold the event.

 Over the years the National Rallies have been hosts to visiting caravanners from New Zealand, the United Kingdom, France, America, Japan and Asia.